gogoprog/vim-makefile-manager/README.md

 I made this plugin because of the following reasons:
 - I work with projects containing several Makefiles
 - I do no want to configure Vim for each project
-- I want the quickfix list to be functional after a build has been
+- I want the quickfix list to be functional after `make` has been called

 vim-makefile-manager offers an efficient way to select a Makefile using `fzf`.
 Then this Makefile will be called using a relative path: `:Make -C <path/to/selected/makefile>`.
 This way of calling the Makefile ensures the Vim quickfix list will be functional.
 I always keep the project root directory as the current working directory.